byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 but also to iteratively save the prompts in a markdown file (`prompts.md`), getting AI to update the prompts file as we went.

-On Wednesday, Diana asked me to help as she could now reproduce the work from Monday.
+On Wednesday, Diana asked me to help as she could not reproduce the work from Monday.
 She had the data file and the prompts file from Alan —- nothing else.
 We found that the prompts file had the absolute file address for the data table, which we changed to a relative address (just `filename.xlsx`).